fede-caballero/fede-caballero/README.md

-## Hola Mundo! 👋 Soy Federico Caballero
+## Hello world! 👋 I'm Federico Caballero

-- 🔭 Actualmente estoy estudiando ingenieria en informatica
+- 🔭 I'm currently studying to become a bachelor in Computer Engineering.
-- 🌱 He utilizado Python, Java, Javascript, MySQL, PostgreSQL
+- 🌱 I have worked with Python, Java, Javascript, MySQL, PostgreSQL.
-- 👾 Estoy aprendiendo Docker y Spring.
+- 👾 I´m learning to use Docker and Spring in different projects, as well as React Native.
-- 👯 Tenemos proyectos colaborativos con compañeros de cursado.
+- 👯 I have worked in groups in each project.
-- 🤔 Me interesa la ciencia de datos.
+- 🤔 I'm interested in Data Science and backend development.
-- 📫 Mail: federicorcaballero@gmail.com
+- 📫 e-mail: federicorcaballero@gmail.com